benjie/.dev/rfcs/ClientControlledNullability.md

 ---

+> # Status
+>
+> > [!IMPORTANT]
-> NOTE: this document is not being worked on at the moment, instead the Nullability WG are currently exploring an alternative solution that addresses many of the same underlying issues in a different way: [Semantic Nullability RFC](SemanticNullability.md).
+> > this document is not being worked on at the moment, instead the Nullability working group is currently exploring an alternative solution that addresses many of the same underlying issues in a different way: [Semantic Nullability RFC](SemanticNullability.md).
 >
 > ---
 >